botify-labs/fnv-c/README.md

 - speed: **4 000%** faster than basic Python implementation, **40%** faster than `pyhash`
 - portability:
     - tested with recent Python versions (3.7+)
-    - compatible with ARM64 and avoid too agressive CPU optimizations for maximizing binary portability
+    - compatible with ARM64
     - compatible with PyPy

 ## Non features

 - other hash algorithms (this library is only about FNV algorithm)
+- too agressive CPU optimizations (we prefer maximizing binary portability)

 ## How to install/use it?